dikortis/LetsTalkETC/Episodes/Episode_2.md

-point about thanking them for everything they do and also that kind of segues us into the next topic for tonight we have a special guest with us ET c developer
+point about thanking them for everything they do and also that kind of segues us into the next topic for tonight we have a special guest with us ETC developer
-Elaine Elaine why don't you just introduce yourself to everybody and also thanks so much for everything you've done with for the UTC community and the eegees project
+Elaine why don't you just
+introduce yourself to everybody and also thanks so much for everything you've done with for the ETC community and the eegees project

 **Elaine:**
- sure um hi but thanks for
+ sure hi but thanks for
-having me on I'm you know excited to be here and I'm glad to see so much support for ET cie I mean you give the devs a lot of credit but I think really it's the community and the people who build apps for UTC that will go actually give it value
+having me on I'm you know excited to be here and I'm glad to see so much support for ETC I mean you give the devs a lot of credit but I think really it's the community and the people who build apps for ETC that will go actually give it value

 **Carlo Vicari:**
- yeah very true very true um so let's let's also I'd like to thank the
+ yes very true so
+let's also I'd like to thank the
-ECC community along with all the developers and you know everyone that's participating in this project um you know that's across the globe there's just so much support um and I guess we can you know talk a little bit about ET cie newsletter that it was just released and talk about some of the stuff in the development report on there it's you know great to have a one of you guys on
+ETC community along with all the developers and you know everyone that's participating in this project you know that's across the globe there's just so much support and I guess we can you know talk a little bit about ETC newsletter that it was just released and talk about some of the stuff in the development report on there it's you know great to have a one of you guys on